bakerte/GeneticTemperingMC/README.md

 # Genetic Tempering with a Graphics Processing Unit (GT-GPU)
 A flexible genetic algorithm used to temper Monte Carlo results

 Requirements: OpenCL driver, julia (made with v0.6.1), and opencl package in julia.
-Can be extended to other operating systems.

 # Overview